alexandergall/packet-broker-nixpkgs/README.md

      of the dependent package, not just its name and version
-   * High level of reproducibility: given the declarative description of the system, anyone can reproduce the packages exactly (e.g. without any random dependencies on the environment of the build host)
+   * High level of reproducibility: given the declarative description of the system, anyone can reproduce the packages exactly (e.g. without any dependencies on the environment of the build host)
    * Isolation from the package manager of the base OS: [except for the kernel](#kernelSupport), the Nix packages are completely